EdenServer/community/README.md

 1. Make a new folder in './Ashita/addons' and name it 'renamer'.
 2. Copy the [Renamer plugin](https://raw.githubusercontent.com/TeoTwawki/renamer/master/ashita/v3/renamer.lua) to the renamer folder that you just made
 3. Create another folder inside the 'renamer' folder and name it 'lists'
 4. click on the eden file in the renamer file, then click raw. copy it and paste it into a new file using notepad++ or something similar.
-Save as a .lua file
+Save as eden.lua file
 5. Inside your default script ('./Ashita/scripts/Default.txt' if you haven't changed it) add the following lines in order...
 ```txt
 /addon load renamer